axe/axe-design/components/Input.md

 ## Terms

-- `InputState`: The state of any given input (key, mouse, joystick axis, etc).
+- `Input`: The state of any given input (key, mouse, joystick axis, etc).
-- `InputStateAll`: A compound state which is triggered when ALL sub states are down.
+- `InputAll`: A compound input which is triggered when ALL sub inputs are down.
-- `InputStateAny`: A compound state which is triggered when ANY sub states are down.
+- `InputAny`: A compound input which is triggered when ANY sub inputs are down.
-- `InputStateFiltered`: A filtered view of an input state.
+- `InputFiltered`: A filtered view of an input.
-- `InputStateRange`: A view of an input state which depends on the raw input being between a minimum and maximum value.
+- `InputRange`: A view of an input which depends on the raw input being between a minimum and maximum value.
-- `InputStateGesture`: A combination of inputs that must occur without interruption in a certain order in a certain time frame.
+- `InputGesture`: A combination of inputs that must occur without interruption in a certain order in a certain time frame.
-- `InputStateAxis`: An input state with x and y axis states.
+- `InputAxis`: An input with x and y axis inputs.
 - `Key`: A key on a keyboard.
-- `KeyState`: An input state for a key (and has a character).
+- `KeyInput`: An input for a key (and has a character).
-- `KeyEngine`: Initializes and updates key states and provides other settings.
+- `KeyEngine`: Initializes and updates key inputs and provides other settings.
-- `MouseButtonState`: An input state for mouse buttons that keeps track of where the mouse button was pressed.
+- `MouseButtonInput`: An input for mouse buttons that keeps track of where the mouse button was pressed.
 - `MouseState`: Contains information on where the mouse is.
-- `MouseEngine`: Initializes and updates mouse state and provides other settings.
+- `MouseEngine`: Initializes and updates mouse input and provides other settings.
 - `Controller`: A game pad that may or may not be connected.
-- `ControllerEngine`: Initializes and updates controller state and provides other settings.
+- `ControllerEngine`: Initializes and updates controller input and provides other settings.
 - `InputListener`: A function which is notified when an event occurs on some input.
 - `InputEventType`: A way which input can change.
-- `InputEvent`: A grouping between an InputState, an InputEventType, and an InputListener.
+- `InputEvent`: A grouping between an Input, an InputEventType, and an InputListener.
 - `InputContext`: A context to which inputs are mapped to actions.
 InputContexts change based on screens and the UI, and multiple may be active at a time.
-- `Inputs`: Manages input contexts, has a list of the last raw input states to change, and provides functions for combining & decorating input states.
+- `Inputs`: Manages input contexts and provides functions for combining & decorating inputs.

 ## Design

-#### class InputState
+#### class Input
 - input: int
 - window: int                 // an identifier for which window the input was last changed
 - down: boolean               // is the input in a non-default state?